Buyer's Guide

 2. 2.
 Shortlist 3–4 contractors with relevant experience

 Look for CIDB G-grade matching your project size, demonstrated track record on similar road class, and presence in your project state.
-Ask peers, check JKR / concessionaire approved-vendor lists, and look at their public project portfolio.
+Ask peers and look at their public project portfolio.

 3. 3.
 Request site visits and submit identical scope